Jackson Champer is a faculty member at the School

 Sciences.
 Jackson is also a member of the Center for Bioinformatics.

 population with a desired trait or even directly suppress the population.
-The most promising application for gene
+The most promising application for gene drives

-removing invasive species or modifying endangered species to protect them.
-However, substantial challenges must be
+or modifying endangered species to protect them.
+However, substantial challenges must be overcome to develop effective drives.

-only a specific target population, rather than spreading uncontrollably.
-This could be necessary for a variety of
+rather than spreading uncontrollably.
+This could be necessary for a variety of reasons such as sociopolitical considerations or the need

-range.
-To address these issues, the Champer lab tests gene drive concepts and designs in the model organism,
+to suppress an invasive species only outside its native range.
+To address these issues, the Champer lab tests gene drive concepts and

 Drosophila melanogaster.
-There is also research toward generating “release candidates” in the
+There is also research toward generating “release candidates” in

 A portion of the Champer lab’s research involves computational modeling of gene